AndrewUsesGit/PayerTrackingExercise/README.md

 ### Windows Detailed
 1. Download and install the latest .NET6 SDK for your CPU architecture from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+2. Restart your computer.
-2. Download or clone this project onto your machine.
+3. Download or clone this project onto your machine.
-3. Open a new command prompt window.
+4. Open a new command prompt window.
-4. Navigate to the folder containing the main api csproj file using
+5. Navigate to the folder containing the main api csproj file using

         cd your\local\path\here\PayerTrackingExerciseRootFolder\PayerTracking.Api